 - break work down for stories in a sprint

 - deliver increased value

 Technical player-coaches mitigate the negative effects of resistance and lead a team out of the chaos phase.
-For more information on the Agile adoption process and how a technical player-coach can help you reach a better status quo faster, check out this video by David Hawks, CST, CSC, and CEO of Agile Velocity.
-You can also schedule a free consultation with our Agile experts.
+For more information on the Agile adoption process and how a technical player-coach can help you reach a better status quo faster, check out this video by David Hawks, CST, CSC, and Chief Agilist of Agile Velocity.

 You can also learn more about our approach to building lasting business agility, you can check out our Transformation Services page.